PWZ - Invesco California AMT-Free Municipal Bond ETF

 - What is PWZ?

 - PWZ is the ticker symbol for Invesco California AMT-Free Municipal Bond ETF, an listed exchange-traded fund.
-The Invesco California AMT-Free Municipal Bond ETF (Fund) is based on the ICE BofAML California Long-Term Core Plus Municipal Securities Index (Index).
-The Fund generally will invest at least 80% of its total assets in municipal securities that comprise the Index and that also are exempt from the federal alternative minimum tax.
+The Fund seeks to track the investment results of the ICE BofAML California Long-Term Core Plus Municipal Securities Index.
+The Fund generally will invest at least 80% of its total assets in municipal securities that comprise the Underlying Index and that also are exempt from the federal alternative minimum tax ("AMT").
 Listed on AMEX.
 PWZ is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 - What does the PWZ options snapshot look like today?